Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 ## Setup Pack

 :::tip
-Before creating a script, it is recommended to learn the basics of JavaScript, Addons, and the Script API.
+Before creating a script, it is recommended to learn the basics of JavaScript, Add-Ons, and the Script API.
 To see what the Script API can do, see the [Microsoft Docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/)
 :::

 Assuming you have understood the basics of scripting, let's start creating the pack.